 No trip to London would be complete without seeing an evening performance in the glittering West End, London’s theatrical district.

 Agatha Christies ‘The Mousetrap’ running at the same theatre, St Martin’s, for 68 years.
-This has made it the worlds most successful and longest-running play.
+This has made it the world’s most succe3939ssful and longest-running play.

 Nearest tube stations: Leicester Square, Piccadilly Circus and Covent Garden.

 - 20 Things To Do In Boston At Night